akhtariev/reverse-string-api/README.md

 ### Design and implementation choices:

+##### Avoid creating additional classes or using OOP
+As mentioned previously in the thought process, I discovered that the task is simple enough and the codebase is small enough so I decided to avoid overusing MVC or OOP and just accomplish the task directly in the endpoint implementation.
+In my previous experience, I received a lot of comments in reviews for overusing OOP or design patterns.
+As a result, I am aiming for simplicity in my code.

 ##### Using TDD-like approach
 I decided to first write the tests and then implement the reversing functionality.
 Although I knew one of the most optimal solutions from doing Leetcode, I was surprised to see half of my tests failing after running them for the first time.
 Working in a TDD-like approach probably helped.

 ##### Edge case handling
 I discovered that if no string is supplied after the `localhost:8080/reverse/`, 404 is returned by default so it should be impossible for the `toReverse` string in the code to be of length 0 but decided to handle that case as a sanity check

 Returning bad request (400) when the string consists of white spaces

-Supporting both non-alphanumeric and alpahnumeric characters
+Supporting both non-alphanumeric and alphanumeric characters

 Supporting trailing white spaces (not trimming)